syncfusion-content/blazor-docs/blazor/rich-text-editor/tools.md

 {% endhighlight %}
 {% endtabs %}

-Bind `OnImageUploadSuccess` event and place the below code in the callback as follows,
+Bind the `OnImageUploadSuccess` event and place the following code in the callback as follows.

 {% tabs %}
 {% highlight razor %}